 - Include multiple links and linkable photos in your content.
 Web readers can be blind to ads.
 They're more likely to click links and photos within an informative article.

-- If you’re a blogger, don't forget to include a disclosure that the link is an affiliate link per the FTC blog disclosure guidelines.
+- If you’re a blogger, don't forget to include a disclosure that the link is an affiliate link per the FTC blog disclosure guidelines and GDPR.
 While it's the law in the U.S., it's also important to keeping your readers' faith in you.

 Maximizing Sales and Your Amazon Affiliate Income